-There are many exceptional qualities to hostas but none so striking as red stems (petioles).
-For me one of the most attractive and interesting features of some varieties.
-Red stems have become a more commonly sort out feature by plant breeders and collectors with more varieties becoming available every year.
+There are many exceptional qualities to hostas, but none so striking as red stems (petioles).
+For us at the nursery this is one of the most attractive and interesting features of some varieties.
+Red stems have become a more commonly sought out feature by plant breeders and collectors, with more varieties becoming available every year.

 It is so important when growing red stem varieties that thought is taken as to where to plant them.
-Simply planting them amongst other plants on a flower bed or border is a waste.
-It is important to raise them up to display such a stunning attribute.
-Planting on the edge of a raised bed or in a pot is usually the best way to show of the red stems.
+Simply planting them amongst other plants on a flower bed or border can be such a waste.
+It is important to raise them up so that you display such a stunning attribute.
+Planting on the edge of a raised bed or in a pot is usually the best way to show off the red stems.
 There are many red stem varieties available on the market today.
-The majority of red stem varieties are small or medium varieties making them ideal for pots.
+The majority of red stem varieties are small or medium varieties, making them ideal for pots.

-Some varieties have the benefit of interesting foliage and red stems, with some of our favourites being 'Fire Island', 'Raspberry Sundae' and 'Cherry Berry' among others.
-Fire Island has bright yellow gold leaves with red stems.
+Some varieties have the benefit of interesting foliage and red stems, with some of our favourites being 'Paradise Island', 'Raspberry Sundae' and 'Cherry Berry' among others.
+'Paradise Island' has bright yellow gold leaves, a thin green margin and red stems.
 The yellow and red combination is show stopping.
 Another similar variety is 'Designer Genes'.

-With more and more red stem varieties being made available each year they with only get better.
-It is certainly one of our aspirations to discover and release red stem varieties of our own.
+With more and more red stem varieties being made available each year, they with only get better.
+It is certainly one of our aspirations to discover and release red stem varieties of our own, watch this space!